Stablecoin Treasury Accounting Controls: Not Cash, Reconciled, On the Trail (2026)

 Stablecoin Treasury Accounting Controls: Not Cash, Reconciled, On the Trail

-A stablecoin treasury can have a perfect policy and still produce wrong books — if the accounting controls beneath it are missing.
-The first control is a single sentence the balance sheet keeps getting wrong: a stablecoin is not automatically cash.
-This guide is the control layer.
+A stablecoin treasury can have a perfect policy and still produce wrong books if the accounting controls beneath it are missing.
+This article is that control layer — the holder-side accounting that sits underneath the policy and turns it into defensible numbers.
+It starts with one sentence the balance sheet keeps getting wrong: a stablecoin is not automatically cash.
+From there it covers functional-currency valuation, fee and depeg capture, per-issuer reconciliation against both the chain and the policy, and the audit trail that ties the two together.

-- Control #1: a stablecoin is not automatically cash (see stablecoin accounting treatment) — classify per instrument first.
+- The first control: a stablecoin is not automatically cash (see stablecoin accounting treatment) — classify per instrument first.

 - Value in functional currency, not an assumed 1:1 (see stablecoin payment reconciliation).

-- Capture fees/gas as distinct events; classify internal transfers as non-disposals.
+- Capture fees and gas as distinct events; classify internal transfers as non-disposals.

-- Reconcile per issuer — two-sided: to the chain (completeness) and to policy (limits/eligibility).
+- Reconcile per issuer, two-sided: to the chain (completeness) and to policy (limits and eligibility).

-- Audit trail ties policy to the books — eligibility, breaches, depeg actions recorded.
+- The audit trail ties policy to the books — eligibility, breaches, and depeg actions all recorded.

-- GENIUS/MiCA are issuer-side mitigants — they do not replace holder-side accounting controls.
+- GENIUS and MiCA are issuer-side mitigants; they do not replace holder-side accounting controls.

 Functional-currency valuation